isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2208.md

 ---
-title: Sage CRM Standard for Sales, Service and Project Management Version v2021 - B. Standard CRM for 5 Named Users
+title: Detrack - Detrack Delivery Tracking & E-POD + Route Optimisation Upgrade - 20 Vehicles
 permalink: /productivity-solutions-grant/solutionrepo/solution2208
 ---

 ### Description

-Sage CRM is a customer relationship management solution designed to help small and midsize businesses optimize their customer experience and improve productivity.
-The solution helps users to simplify the work processes such as quotes and orders, progressing leads and converting them to opportunities using sales workflow, shorten work process cycles.
+Detrack is a cloud-based real-time vehicle tracking and electronic proof of delivery (e-POD) solution with the use of just an Android or iPhone.
+Detrack not only offers full visibility of your delivery fleet, but it also lets you keep track of the status of every delivery job and helps you notify your customers of the progress in real-time, so they won't have to keep calling your customer hotline.
+Our solution has proven to help companies cut manpower and operations costs by up to 90%.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/ComptracSystems20200856_Desensitised_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DetrackSystems20200859_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria